 Richard recently retired from his position as Executive Vice-President and Chief Financial Officer at The Ottawa Hospital and wishes to continue to contribute and share the knowledge he has gained over his long career in health care.
 Richard has a deep understanding of hospital financing and governance and currently sits on the board of the Health Insurance Reciprocal of Canada (HIROC) and was on the board of the Eastern Ontario Laboratory Association (EORLA).
 He now lives in Rolphton, which is at the far reaches of our service area.

 Matthew has a keen interest in supporting health care within the Ottawa Valley.
-He is a pharmacist and recently opened
+He is a pharmacist who owns two pharmacies; Conway's Pharmacy in Petawawa and Beachwest Pharmacy in Beachburg.
+Matthew will be joining the Board Patient Care, Quality and Risk Management Committee this year as a Community Representative.

-Linda is the newly arrived Pastor at Wesley United Church.
+Linda is the Pastor at Wesley United Church.
 Linda has been working in the hospital as part of the Pastoral Care On-Call Clergy Team and wishes to extend her contribution to the hospital beyond her current involvement.